Alumni Resources: We Want You to Be a Laker for a Lifetime!

 Many of our students are economically precarious.
 Your financial gift, no matter how small or large, can make a direct difference in the life of a student.

-In addition to a range of current and potential giving opportunities through GVSU, there are several funds that directly benefit students enrolled in IRIS Programs:
+In addition to a range of current and potential giving opportunities through GVSU, there are several funds that directly benefit students enrolled in one of our programs:

-The Stephen C. Rowe Student Summer Scholars Fellowship supports students doing research in Philosophy, Liberal Studies (Integrative Studies), or Religious Studies.
+The Stephen C. Rowe Student Summer Scholars Fellowship supports students doing research in Philosophy, Integrative Studies, or Religious Studies.

 There are also several existing funds established that help to support student in areas of greatest need or to support opportunities such as Study Abroad that may be financially out of reach to our students without this support.
 Those include:

-- Brooks College of Interdisciplinary Studies Fund (providing support to students and programs in Brooks College, in areas of greatest need)
+- Brooks College Special Projects (providing support to students and programs in Brooks College, in areas of greatest need)

 - Brooks College Study Away Scholarship (to assist student participants in study-away programs that are run by Brooks College or a Brooks College program)